 It can be difficult to know when to seek care at an urgent care facility or when to go to the nearest Emergency Room.
-When experiencing severe pain or feeling ill, a person may not be able to assess whether or not they have a true emergency.
+When experiencing severe pain or feeling ill, you may not be able to assess whether or not you have a true emergency.

 EMERGENCY ROOM CARE is for life-threatening conditions:

-People who have any of the following symptoms should call 9-1-1 or go to the nearest hospital emergency room:
+If you have any of the following symptoms, call 9-1-1 or go to the nearest hospital emergency room:

 - Chest pain